vkbo/novelWriter/docs/source/started.rst

 Exporting to standard Markdown, for instance, requires PyQt/Qt 5.14.
 Searching using regular expressions requires 5.3, and for full Unicode support, 5.13.

-There are no known minimum for package ``lxml``, but the code was originally written with 4.2, which is therefore set as the minimum.
+There are no known minimum version requirement for package ``lxml``, but the code was originally written with 4.2, which is therefore set as the minimum.
 It may work on lower versions.
 You have to test it.

 The spell checking extension is optional, but recommended: